Hammersmith Bridge – all you need to know and latest updates

 - Why not just take it down and build a new one?

-The bridge is protected by Heritage England.
+The bridge is protected by Historic England.
 It is a Grade II Listed heritage asset meaning it is a 'particularly important' national structure of 'more than special interest'.
 Despite its problems, Hammersmith Bridge is a beautiful Victorian structure and a unique part of Britain’s pioneer engineering heritage.
 Furthermore, the cost of building a new bridge would be similar to the repair of the current bridge.

 - What is the council doing to help school children deal with the disruption?